AnTiMatteIR/stash-docs/docs/index.md

 !!! info
     Not that Stash does not currently retrieve and organize information about your entire library automatically.

-    You will need to help it along through the use of [scrapers][scrapers].
-The Stash community has developed scrapers for many popular data sources which can be downloaded and installed from [this repository][scrapersrepo].
+    You will need to help it along through the use of [scrapers][stash-scrapers].
+The Stash community has developed scrapers for many popular data sources which can be downloaded and installed from [this repository][stash-scrapers-repo].

 #### CLI

 Stash runs as a command-line app and local web server.
 There are some command-line options available, which you can see by running `stash --help`.

-For example, to run stash locally on port 80 run it like this (OSX / Linux): `stash --host 127.0.0.1 --port 80`
+For example, to run Stash locally on port 80 run it like this (OSX / Linux): `stash --host 127.0.0.1 --port 80`

 #### SSL (HTTPS)